 Sadly, the team was left with no option to euthanise one dog suffering from an advanced tumour.

 Phase 1 of the sterilisation project will include the total spaying of 80 female dogs with a goal of spaying six dogs every week.
 Dogs will also be vaccinated and licensed.
 Plus, dog owners will be given advice on post-operative care and informed on the importance of maintaining a healthy dog population.

 CPI hopes to start the second phase in the coming months which will see a similar model in another area of the city that has a large homeless dog population.

 CPI co-founder, Sea Ramanat helped oversee the programme in Wilberforce Village.

 She said: “We’re so happy with how well phase one of the FCC-led spaying programme has gone so far.

 “The plan doesn’t just include the spaying of female dogs.
-Many dog owners have also come out to have their pets licensed, treated and vaccinated for rabies.
+Many dog owners have also come out to have their pets licenced, treated for different problems, and vaccinated against rabies.

 You can support us in continuing to treat emergency cases like these - find out more about how to become a donor.